alexhalbeisen/fundraiser-site/index.md

     fundraiser. <br><br>The goal is to raise awareness of mental health and suicide prevention in her honor.
 A memorial has been created with the <strong>American Foundation for Suicide Prevention</strong> in her name.
 Any amount helps in this cause.
-Together, these small gestures can make a difference in creating a better world.
 The link to donate is above.<br><br>The day of, there will be a 5K walk from Shedd Park to Downtown Lowell.
 During these times, it is important we social distance.
 Also, this event depends on weather conditions which will be followed closely prior to the date.
 Even if you feel like you are unable to participate,